-Gift Aid
+Gift aid

-The Company, as a subsidiary of a charitable parent, has recognised the tax credit on gift aid payments into account at the reporting date, where it is probable gift aid payment will be made within nine months of the reporting date.
-Additionally, the tax credit on gift aid payment have been recognised in the Statement of Comprehensive Income.
+The Company, as a subsidiary of a charitable parent, has recognised the tax credit due on gift aid payments relating to the previous financial period at the point of being paid to the parent company which was within nine months of the previous reporting date.
+The tax credit on gift aid payments have been recognised as a movement in the income and expenditure reserve.

-2. Profit on ordinary activities
+2. Surplus on ordinary activities